codewithfitse/Portfollo/ReadMe.md

 or yarn start
 Build for Production

+cd React-app

 npm run build

 or yarn build
-Open http://localhost:3000 and bask in the glory of your new playground.
+Open http://localhost:5173 and bask in the glory of your new playground.

 ✨ Customization & Contributions